ahmadnuraziz/ab-testing-example/README.md

 ## Post-experiment Analysis <a name="post-experiment-analysis"></a>

-In this section, we provide an analysis of the results obtained after conducting an experiment.
-We describe the steps taken to analyze the data and the conclusions drawn from the analysis.
-This analysis helps to gain insights and understand the implications of the experiment.
+In this section, we provide a simple example of post-experiment from open-source data ([source]:(https://www.kaggle.com/datasets/sergylog/ab-test-useraggregated-results)).

 To view the detailed post-experiment analysis, click [here](https://github.com/ahmadnuraziz/ab-testing-example/blob/main/ab%20testing%20example.ipynb).

 ## Power Analysis <a name="power-analysis"></a>

 Power analysis is an important aspect of experimental design that helps determine the sample size required to detect a specific effect with a given level of confidence.
-In this section, we present a power analysis conducted for a particular experiment.
-We explain the methodology used for power calculation and provide the results obtained.
+In the code, we show how to calculate the power analysis, especially for proportion metrics.
+For another type of metrics, we can change the value of variance of the metrics.

 To view the detailed power analysis, click [here](https://github.com/ahmadnuraziz/ab-testing-example/blob/main/power_analysis.ipynb).